-These are bonds issued by a state, city, county, local government, or one of their agencies (like a school districts or airport).
+These are bonds issued by a state, city, county, local government, or one of their agencies (like a school district or airport).

 How are muni bonds issued?

-The process for issuiing corporate bonds is similar to issuiing stock.
+The process for issuing corporate bonds is similar to issuing stock.
 An investment bank (or a group of investment banks forming a syndicate) underwrites the bond offering by buying the bond offering and re-selling them to investors.
 Government bonds, on the other hand, are typically auctioned off.